DPIRD-DMA/OmniCloudMask/README.md

 ### Predict from Array

-To predict cloud and cloud shadow masks from a numpy array representing the Red, Green, and NIR bands:
+To predict cloud and cloud shadow masks from a numpy array representing the Red, Green, and NIR bands, predictions are returned as a numpy array:

 ```python
 import numpy as np